-We acquired Komiko in October 2019.
-Figures include revenue recognized by Komiko for the periods presented prior to its acquisition.
+(b) Figures include revenue recognized by Pre-Acquisition ZI for the periods prior to our acquisition of Pre-Acquisition ZI.

 Allocated Combined Receipts for the three months ended June 30, 2020 was \$111.2, which represented an increase of \$31.8 million, or 40%, relative to the three months ended June 30, 2019.
 Allocated Combined Receipts for the six months ended June 30, 2020 was \$214.8 million, which represented an increase of \$62.4 million, or 41%, relative to the six months ended June 30, 2019.
 We consider this to be our organic growth, representative of the growth in receipts from customers allocated to the period of service delivery.
 This growth was primarily attributed to sales to new customers in the applicable and preceding periods, while incremental sales to existing customers were mostly offset by cancellations and reductions of subscriptions upon renewal.